Self-Employed Mortgages For First-Time Buyers

 And with a DIP in place, you'll find many estate agents keen to talk to you, because it shows you're serious and have funding lined up.

-Getting the mortgage documentation together
+Self-employed mortgage documentation

 As soon as you've found the property you want, and your offer has been accepted, it's time to instruct your advisor to submit the formal mortgage application (FMA).